Pets Feed

 It would seem that the hunting dog should be strict, obedient and rather malicious.
 After all, his mission is to track down and get game for his master.
 In fact, hunting dogs are friendly, playful and affectionate.
 The proof is the Irish Setter.

-Irish setter photod
+Irish setter photos

-Physical characteristics of the Irish setter
+Physical characteristics

 The Irish Setter is a large dog.
 But it is worth noting that in comparison with other large species, the setter does not have overdeveloped muscles.